 Our Board undertook a review of the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships and all other facts and circumstances our Board deemed relevant in determining their independence, including beneficial ownership of our Ordinary Shares, our Board has determined that none of our directors, other than Messrs.
-Danziger, Doyle and Leung, have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of NASDAQ.
-Gert Lennart Perlhagen and Louis J. Lavigne, Jr. also served on the Board during 2018 and were determined to be independent.
+Danziger and Doyle, have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of NASDAQ.
+William T. Burkoth and Charles G. Phillips III also served on the Board during 2019 and were determined to be independent.

 Mr. Danziger and Mr. Doyle are not considered independent because they are employees of the Company.
-Mr. Leung is not considered independent because he has been an employee of the Company within the past three years.
-In addition, Professor Yoram Palti served on the Board during 2018 and was not considered independent because of the amount of compensation he received in 2017 as a consultant to the Company.
+In addition, Mr. Leung served on the Board during 2019 and was not considered independent because he had been an employee of the Company within the past three years.
+Beginning January 1, 2020, Mr. Leung is considered independent under applicable NASDAQ rules.